anoo-radha/MovieCorner_App/README.md

 Now all of the project files will be displayed in the project structure.
 Press the ‘Run’ button and choose the running device to run the application.
+NOTE: Click on a empty space on homescreen , select widget and choose MovieCorner to place a widget for 'boxoffice top ten' on your homescreen